top of page

 Try this:

 • Renters & homeowners can request a no-cost Green House Call from Rising Sun Center for Opportunity.
-The visit may include switching out your existing incandescent lamps for no-cost LEDs, low flow faucets, and more.
-Visit the Green House Call website or call (510) 665-1501, ext.
-5 to schedule an appointment.
+The visit includes a visual energy audit and may include switching out your existing incandescent lamps for no-cost LEDs, low flow faucets, and more.
+Visit Green House Call.

 Person showing a room

-If we use less energy to begin with we save money on our energy bills, whether in our homes or at our work place.
+If we use less energy to begin with we save money on our energy bills, whether in our homes or where we work.

 Try this: